 It is true that just like any other animal, the price of a chicken varies according to its breed.
-There are some that are affordable and can be bought by anyone, but there are also some that might cost you than you have expected.
+Some are affordable and can be bought by anyone, but some might cost you more than you have expected.

 This may be shocking for people who have just started their passion for poultry, but there are chicken breeds that are as expensive as the luxurious bags you may think of.
-Swedish Black Hen is exceedingly rare and is one among the list of chicken breeds in the world that are expensive, yet the demand is still high.
+The Swedish Black Hen, which can be sold for as high as $100, is exceedingly rare and ranks among the most expensive chicken breeds in the world, yet the demand for it is still high.

 Background and History of Swedish Black Hen

-However, according to some resources, the breed was created in Indonesia because of its relative breed Ayam Cemani.
-The Ayam Cemani is believed to be a relative of the Sweden Black Hen primarily because of its very close similarities.
-And the origin country of Ayam Cemani is Indonesia.
+However, according to some resources, the breed originated in Indonesia, likely due to its close relation to the Ayam Cemani breed.
+The Ayam Cemani is believed to be a relative of the Swedish Black Hen primarily because of its very close similarities.

 Regardless, it was stated that Sweden is the official country of origin for this chicken breed.
-Hence, the name Swedish Black hen.
-Svart Hona is the Swedish term that translates to a “Black Female,” and it does not necessarily mean that all Swedish Black chickens are all female.
+Hence, the name Swedish Black Hen.
+Svart Hona is the Swedish term that translates to “Black Female,” and it does not necessarily mean that all Swedish Black chickens are female.

 The authorities in Sweden acknowledged this breed as a national treasure and a landrace breed.
 In 1990, it was decided by the Swedish Association for Landrace Breeds to store the genetics of the Svart Hona in the gene bank.
 Since this is a landrace variety in their home country, it naturally developed over time.
 Therefore, there is no breed standard.

-However, despite the remarkable and eye-catching appearance of the Swedish Black Hen, this breed remains rare even in its country of origin.
+Despite its remarkable and eye-catching appearance, the Swedish Black Hen continues to be a rare breed, even in Sweden.

 It is estimated that there are more or less 400 Swedish Black chickens in Sweden.

 It was only back in 2012 when the breed was imported to the United States.
 Up to this date, it remains relatively rare and is predominantly out of stock even with the recommended and respectable breeders known in the United States.

-Although the number of Svart Hona available in the U.S. is not verified, the APA does not acknowledge this breed.
+Although the exact number of Svart Hona in the U.S. is unverified, the American Poultry Association (APA) does not officially recognize this breed.
 Therefore, you will not be able to see its name on the watch list of the Livestock Conservancy.

 Breed Standard and Appearance

-What makes this breed stand out among the others is its fibro melanistic genetics that makes its appearance remarkable.
+What makes this breed stand out among the others is its fibro melanistic genetics that make its appearance remarkable.
 The fibro melanistic genetics allows the black pigment cells to propagate speedily.

-Thus, its legs, feathers, muscles, skin, eyes, comb, beak, organs, wattles, ears, mouth, and even its meat are jet black in color.
+Thus, its legs, feathers, muscles, skin, eyes, comb, beak, organs, wattles, ears, mouth, and even its meat are jet black.
 Its entire being is literally and figuratively black and is believed to be the chicken breed that is the blackest among the rest.

-The only variety of this breed is black that it is pertained to be the “Lamborghini in the Poultry World.”
-Although its entirety is jet black in color, its feather has that opalescent green and purple sheen that can only be seen when stricken by a certain luminance.
+The only variety of this breed is black it is referred to be the “Lamborghini in the Poultry World.”
+Although its entirety is jet black, its feather has that opalescent green and purple sheen that can only be seen when stricken by a certain luminance.
 The green sheen is most visible to roosters.

-Although Svart Hona is relatively to be physically small, it is not considered a bantam size.
-Its weight and size usually depend on its gender that ranges from 5lbs up to 7.5lbs.
-Usually, hens weighing at around 5lbs, while cocks weigh about 7lbs.
+Although Svart Hona is relatively physically small, it is not considered a bantam size.
+Their weight and size typically depend on their gender, ranging from 5lbs to 7.5lbs.
+Usually, hens weighing at around 5 lbs, while cocks weigh about 7 lbs.

-However, there are some Svart Hona chickens that are lightweight and are just around 3lbs.
-Hens have a single small comb and wattles, while its counterpart has a large single comb and wattles that are oval in shape.
+However, some Svart Hona chickens are lightweight and are just around 3 lbs.
+Hens have a single small comb and wattles, while its counterpart has a large single comb and wattles that are oval.
 Due to the large wattles and combs of the cocks, that means they are susceptible to frostbite.

-Although, there are some inconsistencies and unwanted characteristics that can be seen in this breed, especially that it is considered a landrace.
-Some Swedish Hen may have grey feet, white wattles, mulberry-colored wattles, comb and skin, brown eyes, and a pink mouth.
+Although, there are some inconsistencies and unwanted characteristics that can be seen in this breed, especially since it is considered a landrace.
+Some Swedish Hens may have grey feet, white wattles, mulberry-colored wattles, comb and skin, brown eyes, and a pink mouth.